Joey Branning: Reception

 Reflecting back at his time on EastEnders, Witts opened up and admitted that he struggled with all the fan attention that came with the role.
 "You can't go anywhere without people rushing up to you and wanting to take pictures and stuff and that's just so strange", he told Digital Spy.
 He went on to say, "When I look back on it, it was a really short amount of time, but it felt like I was in it for ages [...]
 I never anticipated doing it for very long and also I was so young.
 I was 21 years old and at that age I wanted to do so many different things.
 Maybe had I got that opportunity at a different age, my time would have been slightly different."

 Nonetheless, Witts enjoyed his time on the soap.
 He told Digital Spy, "I look back on it now with such fondness.
 At the time, it all came and went in such a blur.
 Because first of all, I was terrified all the time.
 I spent a year and a half scared.
 I eventually learned how to navigate that world, but the soap world is unlike anything you'll ever see, really.
 It's very specific within the industry [...]
 I'm so proud of doing the work on there and having that little bit of success.
 But I guess at the time, it was just a crazy whirlwind.
 In some ways, I wish I had been a little bit older when having that experience, so that I could really fully appreciate it and soak it up, rather than just being terrified all the time!"
+Kyle O'Sullivan from the Daily Mirror called Joey a "Walford hunk" who had a "scandalous" relationship with Lauren.